Crosby, Rodrigues rally Penguins to 5-3 win over Blues - WHIZ News

 Casey DeSmith stopped 13 shots, but was pulled after the Blues’ third goal.
 He’s allowed three goals or more in 11 of his last 14 games dating back to last season.
 Tristan Jarry, who recently came off the NHL’s COVID-19 protocol, stopped all 13 shots in relief.

-Brayden Schenn returned from injury to score his fifth of the season and 200th career goal.
+Brayden Schenn returned from injury to score his fifth of the season and 200th career goal for the Blues.
 Jordan Kyrou stayed hot with his 13th of the season, and Colton Parayko scored his fourth.
 Vladimir Tarasenko had two assists to extend his point streak to six games.
 Jordan Binnington stopped 36 shots for the Blues, who saw a two-game win streak end with their third loss in 10 games.

+“We spent most of the time in our end,” Schenn said.
+“They’re a team that’s fast and plays hard.
+We have to find ways to take over.”

-Schenn opened the scoring 20 seconds into the second period with a power-play goal, as Pittsburgh trailed for the first time since a loss at Edmonton on Dec.
+Things weren’t going Pittsburgh’s way early in the game, as the Penguins trailed for the first time since a loss at Edmonton on Dec.
 1.

+But midway through the second period, Mikkola punched Crosby and the visor cut the bridge of Crosby’s nose, which required stiches.

-Kyrou scored the Blues’ second goal at 8:45, but Rust responded with a highlight-reel power-play goal with 6 1/2 minutes left in the middle period.
-He knocked a rebound out of the air over Binnington’s shoulder to put Pittsburgh on the board.
+Minutes later, Rust scored a highlight-reel power-play goal when he knocked a rebound out of the air over Binnington’s shoulder to put Pittsburgh on the board.

-Parayko answered 19 seconds later for the Blues, ending DeSmith’s night and making it 3-1 with a wrist shot from the top of the left circle.

-Rust cut it to 3-2 when he beat Binnington with a wrist shot off the rush with 4:14 remaining in the second.
+Later in the third, Crosby fed Rust, who beat Binnington with a wrist shot off the rush, cutting the deficit to 3-2 and setting the stage for the Penguins’ third-period comeback.

+“(Crosby) raises the intensity level for our group,” Sullivan said.
+“He establishes a certain expectation that flows through our bench.”

 SCHENN’S BACK